 Like bats and cetaceans, Time-of-Flight sensors do the same using electromagnetic or mechanical waves instead of ultrasound and a software to calculate the properties of the object the waves bounce off.

 Now that we know how Time-of-Flight works, let’s move on to the devices that use it.

-PART 2: Non-contact radar level transmitters
+Non-contact or free space radar level transmitters

-Different devices use different frequencies.
+Different Time-of-Flight devices use different frequencies.
 A radar gun, for example, operates on frequencies that change from country to country.
 The first radar guns used a frequency range from 8 to 12 gigahertz (GHz), called the X-band.
 The newer radar guns use the K-band instead (18 to 27 GHz), and you can find radar level transmitters using Ka-band, which lies between 27 to 40 GHz.

 Most industrial radars work in one of four frequencies: C-band (6 GHz), K-band (26 GHz), X-band (10 GHz) and a few on W-band (75-85 GHz).

 When it comes to W-band, vendors wage a battle.
 Those that offer W-band radar devices have rainbows and kittens in their sales pitches.
 And companies who don’t will throw tomes of technical explanations at you about why you need to stick to the other bands.
 We’ll go through this topic later.

 Beam angle and spread

 Your beam angle and spread depend on the antenna and frequency of your transmitter.
 Low-frequency radars with standard antennas have beam angles around 20 degrees.
 For example, the SITRANS LR200 works with 6 GHz.
 A 4-inch antenna creates a beam angle of 29 degrees, and an 8-inch antenna has a beam angle of 17 degrees.